lpcccc-cv/FGDCN/README.md

 ![](./images/fast_motion_examples.png)

 ## Video demos
 We test our model on Adobe240 testset.
 The original videos are 240FPS.
-For testing our model, we first downsample them to 30FPS and then use our methods to restore them.
+For testing our model, we first sparsely sample them to 30FPS and then use our methods to interpolate them.

 Figures from left to right are the input videos with **30FPS**, interpolation videos with **60FPS, 120FPS and 240FPS**, respectively.
 <p float="left">